At West Yorkshire Voice, we connect the voices of local people across West Yorkshire to the region’s senior decision makers in healthcare.

-West Yorkshire Health and Care Partnership (WY HCP), which plans and delivers health and care services for people across the area, has asked Healthwatch, the independent health and care champion, to develop West Yorkshire Voice.
+West Yorkshire Health and Care Partnership (WY HCP), plans and delivers health and care services for people across the area, has asked Healthwatch, the independent health and care champion, to develop West Yorkshire Voice.

 • To bring the real voice of people with lived experience and unpaid carers to decision-making.